o11y-weekly/o11y-weekly.github.io/2023-10-18_What_is_not_an_observability_solution/NEWS/README.md

 ### Grafana Sessions Paris (aka Obs sessions)

-There was 3 companies feedback including SNCF and organizational / scalling guide of observability product in a company where the topic was Grafana but those principles apply for cloud and observability product in general.
+There were 3 companies feedback including SNCF and organizational / scalling guide of observability product in a company where the topic was Grafana but those principles apply for cloud and observability product in general.

 [Abdelkrim Hadjidj](https://grafana.com/author/abdelkrim_hadjidj/) uses a chess metaphor to explain how to scale observability solution in a company.